semantic-math/math-ast/spec.md

 Stuff that hasn't been described but should be at some point:
 - summation, product operators
-- ellipses to indicate an infinite sequence, series
 - limits, derivatives, integrals
 - matrices and column vectors
 - ...